wrkanet/tt06-keypad-decoder/README.md

 ## Synthesis

+The Wokwi design is synthesised with [OpenLane](https://github.com/efabless/openlane) and GitHub actions.

 ![Keypad Decoder on Chip](/docs/KeypadDecoderOnChip.png?raw=true "Keypad Decoder on Chip")

 ## Documentation

-A few words more about this digital design can be found in [the project documentation](docs/info.md).
+A few words more about this digital design can be found in the project [documentation](docs/info.md).

 ## What is Tiny Tapeout?